 In order for business-to-business transactions to be effective, participating firms must plan ahead, build relationships, and manage those relationships.

 For B2B transactions to be productive and profitable, businesses must build long-term commercial relationships.
-Business to business interactions is usually handled by a company’s account management department.
+Business-to-business interactions is usually handled by a company’s account management department.
 The account management team ensures that the company’s ties with other firms are well-maintained and that the company is seen as a force to be reckoned with.